awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 If your DB instance is part of a Multi\-AZ deployment \(using SQL Server DBM or AGs\), then when you fail over, your time zone remains the local time zone that you set\.
 For more information, see [Multi\-AZ Deployments Using Microsoft SQL Server Database Mirroring or Always On Availability Groups ](#SQLServer.Concepts.General.Mirroring)\.

-When you request a point\-in\-time restore, you specify the time to restore to in UTC\.
-During the restore process, the time is translated to the time zone of the DB instance\.
+When you request a point\-in\-time restore, you specify the time to restore to\.
+The time is shown in your local time zone\.
 For more information, see [Restoring a DB Instance to a Specified Time](USER_PIT.md)\.

 The following are limitations to setting the local time zone on your DB instance:
 + You can't modify the time zone of an existing SQL Server DB instance\.